Hawaii bill compels mediation for Zuckerberg-type land deals

-HONOLULU (AP) — A Hawaii lawmaker plans to introduce legislation that could force Facebook CEO Mark Zuckerberg into mediation before he is allowed to buy real estate on Kauai island.
+HONOLULU (AP) — A Hawaii lawmaker said Friday he plans to introduce legislation that could force Facebook CEO Mark Zuckerberg into mediation before he is allowed to buy real estate on Kauai island.

-State Rep. Kaniela Ing said Friday says Hawaii’s sugar barons employed laws Zuckerberg is using to take land from Native Hawaiians.
+State Rep. Kaniela Ing said Hawaii’s sugar barons long employed laws Zuckerberg is using to take land from Native Hawaiians.
+He said Zuckerberg is “completing the theft.”

+“Zuckerberg may be acting more transparent than folks who exploited this law in the past, but it doesn’t make it right,” Ing said.
+“I just hope he understands the context of his actions in the history of our state.”

-Zuckerberg last month filed lawsuits to identify owners of 14 parcels interspersed with his 700-acre spread so he could pay them and buy the land.
+Zuckerberg last month filed lawsuits to identify owners of 14 parcels interspersed with his 700-acre spread hugging a stunning white-sand beach so he could pay them and buy the land.

 Most Read Stories